 In addition, AKC judges fault cream-coated Goldens—passing heavy judgement on some of the most beautiful dogs in the world.
 The United Kennel Club and the Field Dog Stud Book are available to breeders–these too have complex requirements and caveats.
 Why not establish a registry specifically for imported sporting dogs in North America—a consolidated list based on FCI export papers and pedigrees—keeping certain goals in mind.

 If you browse through the websites of those offering “English Creams,” properly British Cream-Coated Golden Retrievers, who have imported their breeding stock and paid stiff fees to register their dogs with AKC, you will see that there is an ingrained attitude that to have AKC papers makes a dog more valuable.
-This is also the public’s attitude or understanding—a reputation undeserved by the ingrown and entrenched organization.
+This is also the public’s attitude or understanding—a reputation undeserved by the ingrown and entrenched organization, particularly since there are older and well-respected registries/kennel clubs– United Kennel Club and the Field Dog Stud Book, founded in the 1800s.

 By the time given importing breeders register with AKC and obtain clearances for the standard genetic defects they feel justified in continuing to promote the idea that the cream-coated Golden is rare, that because they have obtained standard certifications and bought from top European, Scandinavian, Slavic or Russian/Ukrainian bloodlines, they should sell their puppies for $3k, all the while asserting that their dogs are guaranteed against the defects for which the parents are screened.
 This is outrageous and immoral.
 The going rate for a pup with champion parents in the US, bred in the US with US bloodlines, is around $1500.00.